tz-earl/optimizely-to-drupal-8/README.md

 Implemented cache invalidation of pages via cache tags.<br />
 Fixed: Issue 2823398: Invalid use of * should be rejected.<br />

-Fixed: Issue 2825379: Update hook optimizely_update_8000() not necessary
+Fixed: Issue 2825379: Update hook optimizely_update_8000() not necessary<br />
-Fixed: Issue 2826169: Problem to create Cache Tags breaking Drupal
+Fixed: Issue 2826169: Problem to create Cache Tags breaking Drupal<br />
-Fixed: Issue 2847940: by nehakhadke: Remove @file tag docblock from all the .php files
+Fixed: Issue 2847940: by nehakhadke: Remove @file tag docblock from all the .php files<br />
-Fixed: Issue 2856506: by Znak: Deprecated methods and functions
+Fixed: Issue 2856506: by Znak: Deprecated methods and functions<br />